ipwnosx/docs-1/content/rancher/v2.x/en/overview/architecture-recommendations/_index.md

 If you have a Docker installation of Rancher, the node running the Rancher server should be separate from your downstream clusters.

-In Kubernetes installations of Rancher, the Rancher server cluster should also be separate from the user clusters.
+If Rancher is intended to manage downstream Kubernetes clusters, the Kubernetes cluster that the Rancher server runs on should also be separate from the downstream user clusters.

 ![Separation of Rancher Server from User Clusters]({{<baseurl>}}/img/rancher/rancher-architecture-separation-of-rancher-server.svg)